onomondo/nrf-softsim/README.md

 ![softsim_nrf_flow](https://github.com/onomondo/nrf-softsim/assets/46489969/7513bb06-99b3-4de4-95bb-34884a9726ed)

 Please note that SoftSIM internally need access to a storage partition.
 This should be pre-populated with the `template.hex` provided in the samples.
 The adress in the `template.hex` is hardcoded but can be moved around freely as pleased with an appropriate tool.
-The location is derived from the devicetree at compile time (` FIXED_PARTITION_DEVICE(NVS_PARTITION)`)
+The location is derived from the devicetree at compile time (`PARTITION_DEVICE(nvs_storage)`)

 ## Contributing